 -

-LadyWYT's post in [Spoilers] Question about the end of Chapter Two was marked as the answer
+LadyWYT's post in What exactly do tiers mean? was marked as the answer